davidkleriga/bigram-to-histogram-converter/README.md

-  great syntax for sudo-coding and fluent, highly-readable code Using a Bigram & Histogram Class to hold data to solve challenge Static Generators and converters isolate code implementation and describe work
+  great syntax for sudo-coding and fluent, highly-readable code Using a Bigram & Histogram Class to hold data to solve challenge Static Generators and converters isolate code implementation and describe work index.ts and index-tests.ts must be compiled via ./compiled.sh into index.js and index-tests.js

 ## Mocha
-  simple tests including samples plus a few other random bigram/histogram assert by comparing each result manually (hard-coded)
+  simple tests including samples plus a few other random bigram/histogram assert by comparing each result manually (hard-coded) the `npm test` command will run a handful of preset bigram tests

+## Command Line Run
+  Samples below
+  parameters including the string `test` will be parsed into histograms they must be valid strings and unique
+  `node index.js test-1="the quick blue hare"`

 ## Classes|